columbia-science-olympiad/columbia-science-olympiad.github.io/tournament.md

 &nbsp;

-Team homerooms should be cleaned and vacated by **3:25 PM** to allow for Columbia volunteers to run out check-out procedures._ Please make sure that all policies (N.B. our food policy below) regarding rooms are followed. \_Violations of room policies will incur a 10 point penalty to all teams using the room._ Teams are encouraged to await the Awards Ceremony by attending the Finals Rounds of the Science Quiz Bowl Tournament in the Roone Arledge Auditorium in Lerner Hall beginning at 3:30 P.M.
-We are also conveniently located next to Central Park, Riverside Park, Hex & Co.
+Team homerooms should be cleaned and vacated by **3:25 PM** to allow for Columbia volunteers to run out check-out procedures.\_ Please make sure that all policies (N.B. our food policy below) regarding rooms are followed. \_Violations of room policies will incur a 10 point penalty to all teams using the room.\_ We are also conveniently located next to Central Park, Riverside Park, Hex & Co.
 Boardgame Cafe, and the 1 subway line for easy access into Manhattan.

 &nbsp;

 #### Awards Ceremony

 Our awards ceremony will begin at 5:00 PM in Roone Arledge Auditorium in Lerner Hall.
-Please access Lerner Hall via the entrance on **Broadway between 115th and 114th Streets\***.\* Columbia public safety officers will be posted at the entrance guiding Science Olympiad affiliates.
+Please access Lerner Hall via the entrance on **Broadway between 115th and 114th Streets**.
+Columbia public safety officers will be posted at the entrance guiding Science Olympiad affiliates.

 &nbsp;